San Fernando Building: Illegal gambling and police raids

 The building's history includes multiple reports of illegal gambling.
 The current building web site notes that the building was the site of gambling activities around 1910, resulting in several raids by the police.
 In each case, however, the gamblers were tipped off to the impending raids and no evidence of gambling was discovered.
 In 1930 police raided the San Fernando Building again, and arrested eleven men for conducting illegal lottery operations at the building; police also arrested a woman for possession of eight quarts of liquor.
 The Los Angeles Times described the building as "local headquarters for various well-known lotteries."
-Police said they found thousands of tickets for the "Army and Navy Veterans of Canada Sweepstakes," the "Cuban Sweepstakes," and other chance-taking ventures, including baseball pools and "bank-clearings guessing ventures."
-Police also said one of the gamblers had robbed a Los Angeles bank, and had hidden the money somewhere in the building.
-The money has never been found.

 Other points of interest in building's early history

 In addition to its association with gambling and lotteries, the San Fernando Building was known for the many legitimate businesses operating there.
 Other highlights from the building's early history include: